 What if I moved a page or changed its URL?

-Quick tip: Check your Google Business Profile, social media bios, and any marketing materials that link to your website.
+Tip: Check your Google Business Profile, social media bios, and any marketing materials that link to your website.
 These are common sources of outdated links that cause 404 errors.